AgonConsole8/agon-docs/docs/MOS-API.md

 Get the absolute version of a (relative) path

-(NB currently as of MOS 3.0a2 unlike similar functions above this API call does not support being called with a null pointer to count the length of the resolved path, and does not return the length.)
+NB currently as of MOS 3.0, unlike similar API calls above, this API does not support being called with a null pointer to count the length of the resolved path, and does not return the length.
+If called with a null pointer from ADL mode, the API will return a status code of `19` (Invalid parameter).
+Calling with a null pointer from Z80 mode code is not currently supported/checked and may cause unexpected results or crashes.
+This will likely change in a future MOS release.

 Parameters: